tinarao/video-app/readme.md

-проект на незнакомых технологиях - trpc - vue
+i dont like vue anymore